 MISSION & OBJECTIVE

-The Tucson Film & Music Festival celebrates the past, present and future of the Tucson, Arizona filmmaking and music scene.
-TFMFs focus is on music-related content, as well as films and filmmakers with a connection to Arizona or the Southwest.
+The Tucson Film & Music Festival (aka Tucson Film Festival) celebrates the past, present and future of the Tucson, Arizona filmmaking and music scene.
+TFMFs focus has always been on music related content and films and filmmakers with a connection to Arizona or the Southwest.
+This season we are open to all genres of films.
 The festival accepts documentaries, narrative features and shorts.

 ABOUT THE FESTIVAL

-Celebrating it's 11th anniversary, the Tucson Film & Music Festival invites feature, short and documentary submissions that have an emphasis on music and/or connection to Arizona and the Southwest.
+Celebrating it's 14th anniversary, the Tucson Film & Music Festival invites all genres of feature, short and documentary submissions.
+TFMF will still have an emphasis on music and/or connection to Arizona and the Southwest.
 We give special consideration to any filmmakers who are Alumni from the University of Arizona, or filmmakers from Arizona and the desert Southwest.
-This year TFMF is apart of the Tucson Festival of Films.

 TECHNICAL REQUIREMENTS: Works submitted for selection can be presented only via secure online screener or private digital link with password.

 COMPLETED ENTRY FORM: TFMF only takes digital online submissions.
-All other submitted materials become the property of TuFF and cannot be returned.
+All other submitted materials become the property of TFMF and cannot be returned.

 TERMS AND CONDITIONS

-LEGAL: By submitting to Tucson Film Festival you warrant, as sole and exclusive owner/s of all legal right and title thereto that you have absolute authority to submit the entry to the Tucson Film Festival.
-You will indemnify and hold harmless the Tucson Film Festival, its judges, its sponsors and partners, individually and collectively, from and against all claims, demands, losses, damages, costs, liabilities and expenses including legal expenses arising out of or in connection with any and all claims, including third party claims, based on films/videos submitted to the Tucson Film Festival.
+LEGAL: By submitting to Tucson Film & Music Festival you warrant, as sole and exclusive owner/s of all legal right and title thereto that you have absolute authority to submit the entry to the Tucson Film & Music Festival.
+You will indemnify and hold harmless the Tucson Film & Music Festival, its judges, its sponsors and partners, individually and collectively, from and against all claims, demands, losses, damages, costs, liabilities and expenses including legal expenses arising out of or in connection with any and all claims, including third party claims, based on films/videos submitted to the Tucson Film & Music Festival.

-ACCEPTANCE OF REGULATIONS: By digitally signing the entry form for the Tucson Film Festival, the participant accepts, without reservation, the terms of the present regulations as stated in this document.
+ACCEPTANCE OF REGULATIONS: By digitally signing the entry form for the Tucson Film & Music Festival, the participant accepts, without reservation, the terms of the present regulations as stated in this document.